tc39/proposal-cancelable-promises/Third State.md

 ## Finally and catching cancelation

-As we alluded to in the previous paragraph, one way that cancelation is different from the existing states is how rarely it is appropriate to intercept it.
-Instead, the much more common thing to do is use `finally` blocks to react to the reality of cancelation and clean up related resources (such as the `stopLoadingSpinner()` in the example above).
+As we alluded to in the previous paragraph, one way that cancelation is different from the existing states is how rarely it is appropriate to intercept cancelation specifically.
+Instead, the much more common thing to do is use `finally` blocks to react to the reality of cancelation—or any other completion—and clean up related resources (such as the `stopLoadingSpinner()` in the example above).
 From there, the cancelation continues to propagate, tearing down `finally`-bound resources as it goes.

 For symmetry, it makes sense to allow handling and recovering from cancelation (or more generally, reactions to cancelation which can then transform into either fulfillment or rejection).
 But in practice this is expected to be rarely used.